MatthewRalston/kmerdb/CITATION_FAQ.md

 Kmerdb is indirectly funded through citations.

-Kmerdb is funded by me having a paid job that allows for maintaining GNU Parallel.
+Kmerdb is funded by me having a paid job that allows for maintaining Kmerdb.
 This is much easier to get if kmerdb is cited in scientific journals, and history has shown that researchers forget to do this if they are not reminded explicitly.

-It is therefore important for the long-term survival of GNU Parallel that it is cited.
+It is therefore important for the long-term survival of Kmerdb that it is cited.
 The citation notice makes users aware of this.

 See also: https://lists.gnu.org/archive/html/parallel/2013-11/msg00006.html